PaperMC/velocitypowered.com/docs/developers/creating-your-first-plugin.md

 }

 ```
-#### Addition for Kotlin developers
+#### For Kotlin developers

-If you use Kotlin language, for annotation processing you need add gradle plugin kapt and replace `annotationProcessor` with `kapt`
+If you are writing your plugin in Kotlin, you also need the `kapt` plugin and you'll also need to replace `annotationProcessor` with `kapt`:
 ```
 // Gradle DSL
 plugins {